brightway-lca/brightway2/docs/contributing.rst

 Ecospold exporter
 ~~~~~~~~~~~~~~~~~

 The base Brightway2 data format doesn't include fields for all of the Ecospold data format, but we can still export that data that is available in the Ecospold format.
-This would help in making Brightway2 data more tranportable.
-It is not necessarily a dificult task, but writing a lot of XML processing code is never very much fun.
+This would help in making Brightway2 data more transportable.
+It is not necessarily a difficult task, but writing a lot of XML processing code is never very much fun.

 Dataset process adder & editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~